Iridar/WOTCMoreSparkWeapons/WOTCMoreSparkWeapons/ReadMe.txt

 [*] Fixed bug that prevented BIT's bonus to Hacking from showing up in the Armory[/list]

 [b]Shredder Gun, Shredstorm Cannon and Plasma Blaster heavy weapons now properly knockback enemies on kills.[/b]

+[b]SPARKs and MEC Troopers can now Hack objectives without having a BIT equipped.[/b]

 [h1]BALANCING[/h1]